· 17 min read

 3. Assessing Current Systems: Take a good look at your existing e-commerce and SAP systems.
 What gaps do you see?
 What opportunities for improvement can you identify?
 Understanding your current setup is key to making informed decisions about what upgrades or changes are necessary.

-4. Creating a Roadmap: Develop a solid implementation plan that outlines timelines, responsibilities, and key performance indicators (KPIs) to measure success.
+4. Creating a Roadmap: Develop a solid that outlines timelines, responsibilities, and key performance indicators (KPIs) to measure success.
 This roadmap will serve as your guide during the integration process, helping you stay focused and on track.

 Each box represents a crucial step in the integration process.
 Follow the arrows to see how each step builds on the previous one, guiding you through the framework establishment.